jonahgcarpenter/homelab/README.md

 # Homelab

 Welcome to the official documentation for my personal homelab!
-This repository serves as a central knowledge base for the setup, configuration, and ongoing maintenance of my home server environment.
+This repository serves as a central knowledge base for the setup and what I do in my free time.

 My lab currently consists of **three physical host machines running Proxmox VE**, which in turn host a **K3s Kubernetes cluster**.
 This setup allows for experimentation with virtualization, containerization, networking, and various self-hosted applications.